aramis-lab/leaspy/docs/models.md

 # Models

-## Introduction to spatio-temporal models
+## Introduction to Spatio-Temporal Models

 ### Temporal Random Effects
 Individual variability for patient $i$ is modeled with the latent disease age $\psi_i(t)$: